About

-I am a Ph.D. student in the Statistics, Probability and Machine Learning Research Group at Universitat Pompeu Fabra under the supervision of David Rossell and Gábor Lugosi.
+I am a third-year Ph.D. student in the Statistics, Probability and Machine Learning Group at Universitat Pompeu Fabra, advised by David Rossell and Gábor Lugosi.

 Projects

-- Projected Information Criteria for Variable Selection (with Gábor Lugosi and David Rossell; work in progress)
+- Projected Information Criteria (joint with Gábor Lugosi and David Rossell; work in progress)

 Presentations